exoad/ap-compsci-a/README.md

 Check in the folder `/resource/`.
 Folders besides this folder should be ignored unless you are running this entire repo.

-Check [TODO.md](./TODO.md) for more info on how I am gonna make this repository more usable :)

 For files related to the dax program please check the branch `dax-program`

 The file [LATEST](./LATEST) will provide you all the current assignments and projects that is ongoing or is recent.
 Use it to view the status of this repository